Track Finding at Belle II: CDC Algorithm

 The problem of track finding becomes very similar to the search in the conformal mapping of the $r$\nobreakdash-$\phi$~space which makes it possible to use the same algorithm as described above.
 This time, the trajectory is straight in the $s$\nobreakdash-$z$~space and it can be described by the equation

 with $s_\text{rec}$ being the path to the stereo-wire hit.
 This gives a line of possible trajectory parameters $(z_0, \tan \lambda)$ for each stereo-layer hit.
 The point with the most intersections of the lines in the parameter space is used to determine the track parameters.
-For this, an analogous implementation of the quad tree algorithm as described above is used.
+For this, an analogous implementation of the quadtree algorithm as described above is used.

 The stereo-wire hits that are found are added to the $r$\nobreakdash-$\phi$~track only in the case they are not selected for another $r$\nobreakdash-$\phi$~track.
-In the latter case the hits are not added to any track which increases the purity of the hit assignment.
+On average, 19\% of the hits are compatible with more than one of the tracks.
+In these cases the hits are not added to any track which increases the purity of the hit assignment.